ankane/anomaly/README.md

 bundle install
 ```

-For max performance (about 3x faster), also install the NArray gem:
+For max performance (~ 2x faster), also install the NArray gem:

 ```ruby
 gem "narray"